-Even so, the quantity and quality of cotton will be increasingly affected by the impacts of climate change, as cotton growing regions experience more frequent floods, droughts and extreme heat and storms.
+Even so, the quantity and quality of cotton will be increasingly affected by the impacts of climate change, as half of cotton growing regions globally face severe risks of more frequent floods, droughts and extreme heat and storms, if carbon emissions continue to rise.
 This will present mounting difficulties across the entire supply chain of agricultural commodities, including cotton.

 The price of cotton can be volatile, due to a range of factors such as national regulation, stockpiling, and government subsidies for farmers.
 This, combined with other factors, creates an uncertain market for farmers, which can make cotton a less attractive crop to grow.

 The financialisation of cotton is a lesser-known issue significantly impacting the stability of cotton markets.
 Where these markets were once used to manage risk, they are now used in times of low returns in conventional stock markets and investments as a source of profit.
 This results in significant fluctuations in price and therefore instability in the cotton price farmers can realise at a given time, despite having no real connection to physical supply and demand.

 In 2021, Cotton 2040 published the first-ever global analysis of climate risks to cotton production, alongside a detailed physical climate risk and vulnerability assessment for India’s cotton value chain.